-All-in-ones are interesting little (or in some cases, big) PCs.
-They're desktops with integrated displays and are often built with laptop-grade parts.
-As such they've inherited a bad reputation for poor performance compared to their full-on desktop tower brethren.
-The stigma is not completely undeserved.
-Mobile graphics cards and processors have always lagged behind those made for personal computers.
+All-in-ones aren't your father's PC.
+They're desktops with integrated displays, often complemented with laptop-grade parts.
+As such, they've inherited an unfair reputation for poor performance compared to their full-on desktop tower brethren.

 Dell XPS 18